boucadair/simple-ipfix-fixes/draft-ietf-opsawg-ipfix-fixes.md

 # Acknowledgments
 {:numbered="false"}

 Thanks to Paul Aitken for the review.
-Special thanks to Andrew Feren sharing data about thousands of scan he collected.
+Special thanks to Andrew Feren for sharing data about scans of IPFIX data he collected.

 Thomas Graf tagged an issue with the forwardingStatus Information Element.